draganjovic/Data-Structures/Projects/Ordered List/README.md

+#Project 1: Ordered List

-#In this assignment, you will implement an ordered_list class.
+###In this assignment, you will implement an ordered_list class.
 This class will allow the insertion and removal of integers into an ordered list (ascending).
 You MUST implement this using a linked list.